 A modification review request form is available at the CSEA or at this link.
+Prior to completing this form, it would be helpful for you to review these instructions.
 The CSEA will consider your case and present a recommendation for a possible adjustment within five business days.

 If the CSEA determines you are eligible for a modification, you will get an Administrative Adjustment Review Notification.
 You should fully complete it, and you must return it to the CSEA on or before the scheduled date of your review.

 Please know that the CSEA has authority to set an income for you even if you are currently unemployed.
 Also know that your request for a modification is likely to be denied if you do not give documentation showing you are eligible for an early review.

 For more information, see frequently asked questions about Review and Adjustments.